unrealnerd/restfulprofiles/README.md

 If Using postman collection from tools folder get the JWT token and set the environment variable `APIKey` with the reponse token.
 Or chnage the Authorization header in each request.

+# Using container
+After cloning and copying the data to data folder

+Open powershell in run `docker-compose up --build`

+Now use the tools/*.http file to create an apikey and then use the Profiles/Api

 # NOTES

 # Things Done